Sporty, practical and more comfortable than you’d expect from a sports SUV, but the Cupra Ateca’s cabin is dreary and feels dated

 Boot space

-In fact, it’s not even the biggest in those called Ateca, because the SEAT on which it’s based will hold 25 litres more, which is about the size of a soft sports bag.
-That’s all due to the four-wheel drive system in the Cupra taking up space beneath the boot floor.
+The luggage area in the Cupra Ateca is big enough for most day-to-day jobs, but alternatives offer more space.
+In fact, it’s not even the biggest Ateca boot, because the SEAT version will hold 25 litres more - about the size of a soft sports bag.
+That’s due to the four-wheel drive system in the Cupra taking up space beneath the boot floor.

 Interior style, infotainment and accessories